Iñaki Peña: Loan to Elche

 On 27 August 2025, Peña signed a three-year contract extension with Barcelona, before leaving to join fellow LaLiga side Elche on loan.

+Panathinaikos

+Peña joined Panathinaikos on 23 June 2026 on a three year deal.

 International career

 Peña represented Spain at under-16, under-17, under-18, under-19 and under-21 levels, earning a combined total of 30 caps.
 He was a runner-up in the 2016 UEFA European Under-17 Championship, being a first-choice throughout the tournament.
 His sole under-21 appearance was on 12 November 2020 against the Faroe Islands in Marbella, coming on at half time for Álvaro Fernández in a 2–0 win in qualification for the following year's European Championship.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 However, Peña did not play.